cbubel/personal-site/_posts/2021-03-16-ios-fish-tracker.markdown

 ---
 layout: post
-title:  "Using iOS Shortcuts to Log Fly Fishing Catches"
+title: "Tracking Fly Fishing Catches with iOS Shortcuts"
 date: 2021-03-16 13:00:00 -0400
 categories: development
 ---
-One of the reasons I enjoy Software Engineering is that a lot of the work is about creating solutions to solve interesting problems.
-This tends to carry over into my everyday life, leading me to think up (sometimes absurd) solutions to problems I run into.
-The latest instance of this has to do with one of my favorite hobbies: fly fishing.

-I recently rediscovered the iOS Shortcuts app, which allows you to create "scripts" that can be executed via Siri to kick off a bunch of different actions.
-Because I've been gearing up for the opening day of the fishing season, I immediately had an idea when I revisited this app: I could create a shortcut to easily log some data when I catch a fish.
+I recently "rediscovered" the iOS Shortcuts app, which allows you to create custom scripts that can be executed via Siri to kick off a number of configurable actions.
+I always thought this was a cool app, but I could never think of anything interesting to do with it.
+As I was taking stock of my fly fishing gear for the upcoming season, however, inspiration struck.
+I've always wanted a way to log some data around the fish I catch, so I decided to use the Shortcuts app to create a simple tracker.

 The steps of the shortcut are:
 1. Speak "What kind of fish did you catch"